 2) As teachers, we need to find creative ways to assess knowledge.
 Instead of writing a reflection of each article, find another way to demonstrate your understanding of the articles.
 This gives you flexibility and can allow you to use other learning modalities.
 If you need suggestions, please don’t hesitate to contact me.

-Click on this link to view the articles: Black Lives Matter, Teaching Black History/Talking about Race, and Teaching Civil Rights Movement.
+View the articles: Black Lives Matter, Teaching Black History/Talking about Race, and Teaching Civil Rights Movement.

 Assignment #5: Juneteeth Articles & Resources

-2) Watch one of the following videos: Click on this link to view the videos.
+2) Watch one of the following videos:

-3) Watch the video and read the article: Click on this link to view the video and read the article.
+3) Watch the video and read the article:

 4) Share your knowledge of Juneteenth by designing an infographic or other type of visual poster that can be used in your classroom or in a professional development activity.
 You can use the following free webtools to create an infographic: